Hear Meghan Markle and Prince Harry's Son Archie Speak for the First Time in Podcast Debut - E! Online

 Archie Harrison is talking!

 Meghan Markle and Prince Harry's son made a surprise cameo during the holiday episode of their new Archewell Audio podcast, which dropped on Spotify Tuesday, Dec.
-29. Just after the 30-minute mark, the Duke and Duchess of Sussex could be heard talking to their 18-month-old son, encouraging him to speak into the microphone.
+29. Just after the 30-minute mark, the Duke and Duchess of Sussex could be heard talking to their 19-month-old son, encouraging him to speak into the microphone.

 "Archie, is it fun?"
 Meghan asked her baby boy, to which he sweetly replied, "Fun?"